Gateshead Millennium Study

 Appetite 2011, 56(3), 753-759.

-- Jones AR, Parkinson KN, Drewett RF, Hyland RM, Pearce MS, Adamson AJ.
+- Jones AR, Parkinson KN, Drewett RF, Hyland RM, Pearce MS, Adamson AJ, and the Gateshead Millennium Study core team.
 Parental perceptions of weight status in children: the Gateshead Millennium Study.

 International Journal of Obesity 2011, 35(7), 953-962.